Disarmament: Concept

+Decreasing defensive capabilities can increase the security dilemma.
+The Budapest Memorandum is an example where disarmament without effective security assurances contributed to escalation in the form of Russo-Ukrainian war.

 Nuclear disarmament

 United States and USSR/Russian nuclear weapons stockpiles, 1945–2006.
 These numbers include warheads not actively deployed, including those on reserve status or scheduled for dismantlement.
 Stockpile totals do not necessarily reflect nuclear capabilities since they ignore size, range, type, and delivery mode.

 Workers cut launch tubes for nuclear missiles as part of the Cooperative Threat Reduction program.

 Nuclear disarmament refers to both the act of reducing or eliminating nuclear weapons and to the end state of a nuclear-free world, in which nuclear weapons are completely eliminated.

 In the United Kingdom, the Campaign for Nuclear Disarmament (CND) held an inaugural public meeting at Central Hall, Westminster, on 17 February 1958, attended by five thousand people.
 After the meeting a few hundred left to demonstrate at Downing Street.

 CND's declared policies were the unconditional renunciation of the use, production of or dependence upon nuclear weapons by Britain and the bringing about of a general disarmament convention.
 The first Aldermaston March was organised by the CND and took place at Easter 1958, when several thousand people marched for four days from Trafalgar Square, London, to the Atomic Weapons Research Establishment close to Aldermaston in Berkshire, England, to demonstrate their opposition to nuclear weapons.
 The Aldermaston marches continued into the late 1960s when tens of thousands of people took part in the four-day marches.

 In 1961, US President John F. Kennedy gave a speech before the UN General Assembly where he announced the US "intention to challenge the Soviet Union, not to an arms race, but to a peace race – to advance together step by step, stage by stage, until general and complete disarmament has been achieved."
 He went on to call for a global general and complete disarmament, offering a rough outline for how this could be accomplished: